The Blank Screen

 However where exactly does this magic lie ?
 The endless train of images on the film negative cannot be the thing, the reels in the can can't either, neither the blank screen nor the ray of light falling on it possibly can.
 Where is Cinema then?
 Is it the play of images on the screen as long as the light lasts ?
 For that while, you forget even the screen.
 Only the world visible in that light beam exists.
 As soon as the projector is switched off, the connection with the created world snaps.
 There is nothing but the blank screen once again.

-This blank screen of Cinema is a pet metaphor with philosophers and mystics like Raman Maharshi, Nisargadatta Maharaj.
+This blank screen of Cinema is a favourite metaphor with philosophers and mystics like Raman Maharshi, Nisargadatta Maharaj.
 It is the most concrete image they find at hand when trying to talk of illusion and reality.
-The world is as illusory as the images projected on the screen.
-The images are only a projection of the mind, hence the word --imaginary.
+The world is as illusory as the images projected on screen.
+The images are only a projection of the mind, hence the word --imag(e)inary.
 The projection of images exists in time.
 To be in time is to be in this World.
-With the end of this projection the world snaps, and once again there is nothing to animate the blank screen anymore.
-Looks like in the beginning, you are already where you are destined to arrive at the end ---The blank screen.
+At the end of the projection- the world snaps, and once again there is nothing to animate the blank screen anymore.
+Looks like in the beginning, you are already where you are destined to arrive at the end ---The Blank Screen.
 It remains.
-The wind whirls, the leaf falls if it has to, and once again the screen is blank.
+The wind whirls, the leaf falls if it has to.
+And once again the screen is blank.

 To show a leaf falling with such inevitable destiny is a cinematic challenge, which when met, is nothing short of a miracle.
 The ordinary and the everyday then acquires enormous proportions and the Blank Screen becomes the mirror that gathers no dust.